It’s one thing to become certified in CPR. It’s an entirely different thing to apply those skills to a real-life situation.

 - 33% of those men and 12% of those women had sternocostal separation

-The data provided from the above referenced study makes it clear that of the two genders, women are more likely than men to experience chest injuries during CPR.
+The data provided from the above-referenced study makes it clear that of the two genders, women are more likely than men to experience chest injuries during CPR.

 Furthermore, the presence of certain existing health conditions, such as osteoporosis, which causes a weakening of the bones, can also increase the risk of skeletal injury.

+If you’re performing CPR and it does break the person’s ribs, you may hear a cracking sound.
 At the very least, you’ll probably feel something crack or give way under your hands.

-In fact, the initial sound or feeling of cracking can often be attributed to the cartilage in the ribs or sternum breaking, as opposed to the ribs themselves.
+This is not always indicative of an actual break, however.
+The initial sound or feeling of cracking can often be attributed to the cartilage in the ribs or sternum breaking, as opposed to the ribs themselves.

-In any case, it’s not advisable to stop performing CPR even if you hear a cracking sound or think you feel a rib break.
+In any case, it’s not advisable to stop performing CPR, even if you hear a cracking sound or think you feel a rib break.

+It is incredibly unlikely that the life-saving CPR you perform, even if it does break ribs, upsets someone.
 Instead, they will probably be grateful to be alive, thanks to the resuscitator’s quick and proper response.

 Broken bones heal, but death is forever.

+That means even in the unlikely event that someone were to try and sue, you would be protected.
+The fact is, CPR is a vigorous and sometimes brutal technique.
 As such, there will always be a risk that the person on the receiving end becomes injured in the process.

 However, if the person you assist is lucky enough to survive their ordeal, you can expect a heartfelt thank you – broken ribs and all.